Agadir

 Agadir (أكادير or أڭادير, [ʔaɡaːdiːr]; ⴰⴳⴰⴷⵉⵔ) is a major city in Morocco, on the shore of the Atlantic Ocean near the foot of the Atlas Mountains, just north of the point where the Souss River flows into the ocean, and 316 mi south of Casablanca.
-Agadir is the capital of the Agadir Ida-U-Tanan Prefecture and of the Souss-Massa economic region.
-The majority of its inhabitants speak Berber, one of Morocco's two official languages.
+Agadir is the capital of the Souss-Massa economic region.

 Agadir is one of the major urban centres of Morocco.
-The municipality of Agadir recorded a population of 924,000 in the 2014 Moroccan census.
+The commune of Agadir recorded a population of 501,797 in the 2024 Moroccan census.
 According to the 2004 census, there were 346,106 inhabitants in that year and the population of the Prefecture of Agadir-Ida Outanane was 487,954 inhabitants.
-Three languages are spoken in the city: Tashelhit (first language of the majority), Moroccan Arabic, and French.
+Agadir is known for being the capital of Berber culture in Morocco.
+A majority of 58.3% of the population of Agadir speak Arabic as their native language, while a sizable minority of 40.7% natively speak Berber languages, including the native variety of Tachelhit.
+Agadir is also a place for many festivals related to Berber culture, such as Yennayer and Bujlood, as well as being the birthplace of many of the pillars of Shilha music, such as Izenzaren and Oudaden.

 It was the site of the 1911 Agadir Crisis that exposed tensions between France and Germany, foreshadowing World War I. The city was destroyed by an earthquake in 1960; it has been completely rebuilt with mandatory seismic standards.
 It is now the largest seaside resort in Morocco, where foreign tourists and many residents are attracted by an unusually mild year-round climate.
 Since 2010 it has been well served by low-cost flights and a motorway from Tangier.

 The mild winter climate (January average midday temperature 20.5 °C/69 °F) and good beaches have made it a major "winter sun" destination for northern Europeans.

 Etymology

-The name Agadir is a common Berber noun agadir meaning 'wall, enclosure, fortified building, citadel'.
-This noun is attested in most Berber languages, and may be a loanword from Phoenician-Punic, a Semitic language spoken in North Africa in antiquity.
+The name Agadir is a common Berber noun, meaning 'wall, enclosure, fortified building, citadel'.
+This noun is attested in most Berber languages.
+It may come from the Tuareg word aǧādir ('wall' or 'bank') or from Phoenician gadir ('wall' or 'fortress').
+The former word may also be a loanword from the latter.
+The Phoenician etymology, if correct, would be the same as that of Cádiz in Spain.

 There are many more towns in Morocco called Agadir.
-The city of Agadir's full name in Tashelhit is Agadir n Yighir, literally 'the fortress of the cape', referring to the nearby promontory named Cape Ighir on maps (a pleonastic name, literally 'Cape Cape').
-Ighir in Berber refers to a mountain or a hill.
+The city of Agadir's full name in Tashelhit is Agadir Ighir or Agadir-n-Irir, literally 'the fortress of the cape', referring to the nearby promontory named Cape Ighir on maps (a pleonastic name, literally 'Cape Cape').

-A single male inhabitant or native of the town is known in Tashelhit as a gg ugadir (also a common surname, Gougadir in French spelling), plural ayt ugadir 'men of Agadir' (also a collective name, 'men and women of Agadir, people of Agadir'); a single feminine inhabitant is a ult ugadir 'woman of Agadir', plural ist ugadir 'women of Agadir'.
-In Moroccan Arabic, an inhabitant is a agadiri, plural agadiriyin, feminine agadiriya, plural agadiriyat.

-Numismatic inscriptions in the Phoenician language record that the Phoenicians knew Cádiz as a Gadir or Agadir (Phoenician: 𐤀𐤂𐤃𐤓, ʾgdr), meaning 'wall', 'compound', or (by metonymy) 'stronghold'.
-Borrowed into Berber languages, this became agadir (Tamazight: 'wall'; Shilha: 'fortified granary'), a word that is common in North African place names.